Evil Crouches at Your Door!

 What we cannot solve with our equations and our theories is the mystery of the human heart and the human soul.
 Jesus solved that problem.
 He taught that the heart must change and can only change through a realization that He is the Light.
 This season whether you believe in God or not; whether you worship the baby born in a manager or believe it is all a myth; seek to fill your heart with the Light of the Love that Jesus showed to us.
 And, when you do, you will find peace and goodwill toward all men.

 Posted on December 18, 2012, in Apologetics, Breaking News, Steel Chronicles and tagged darkness, evil, good, hate, Hitler, Jesus, light, murder, Naturalism, scientism, shooting, soul, spirit, Stalin.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Evil Crouches at Your Door!.